-For this, and many other reasons, it is important to have a will.
-Click here to learn more about what wills are and why they are an essential estate planning tool.
+and many other reasons, it is important to have a will.

-Call us to set up a consultation to help determine whether a trust is right for you.
-You can also learn more about what a trust is and how it can help you by reading this article.
+To learn more about what a trust is and how it can help you, read this article.

 Durable Financial Power of Attorney

 A durable financial power of attorney is a document that allows someone to act on your behalf with regard to your financial accounts and real property.
 Making it “durable” allows that trusted individual to act even if you become incapacitated.
 The power is usually only used if you are incapacitated but we usually make this document immediately effective once it is signed.
 The main reason for this is that it can make it much easier to use when it is needed.